Chapel (programming language)

-Chapel, the Cascade High Productivity Language, is a parallel programming language that was developed by Cray, and later by Hewlett Packard Enterprise which acquired Cray.
-It was being developed as part of the Cray Cascade project, a participant in DARPA's High Productivity Computing Systems (HPCS) program, which had the goal of increasing supercomputer productivity by 2010.
-It is being developed as an open source project, under version 2 of the Apache license.
+Chapel (originally the Cascade High Productivity Language or CHPL) is a parallel programming language created by Cray as part of the Cray Cascade project, a participant in DARPA's High Productivity Computing Systems (HPCS) program.
+It was developed as an open source project, under version 2 of the Apache license.

 The Chapel compiler is written in C and C++ (C++14).
 The backend (i.e. the optimizer) is LLVM, written in C++.
-Python 3.7 or newer is required for some optional components such Chapel’s test system and c2chapel, a tool to generate C bindings for Chapel.
-By default Chapel compiles to binary executables, but it can also compile to C code, and then LLVM is not used.
+Python 3.7 or newer is required for some optional components such as Chapel’s test system and c2chapel, a tool to generate C bindings for Chapel.
+By default Chapel compiles to binary executables, but it can also compile to C code.
 Chapel code can be compiled to libraries to be callable from C, or Fortran or e.g. Python also supported.
 Chapel supports GPU programming through code generation for NVIDIA and AMD graphics processing units.

 Goals

 Chapel aims to improve the programmability of parallel computers in general and the Cascade system in particular, by providing a higher level of expression than current programming languages do and by improving the separation between algorithmic expression and data structure implementation details.

 The language designers aspire for Chapel to bridge the gap between current high-performance computing (HPC) programming practitioners, who they describe as Fortran, C or C++ users writing procedural code using technologies like OpenMP and MPI on one side, and newly graduating computer programmers who tend to prefer Java, Python or Matlab with only some of them having experience with C++ or C. Chapel should offer the productivity advances offered by the latter suite of languages while not alienating the users of the first.